-First, note that we have previously analyzed the safety of the \name{} algorithm without the need to consider any timing information (i.e.\ in the asynchronous model).
-For \name{}'s liveness, however, timing is important.
+First, note that we have previously analyzed the safety of the \prot algorithm without the need to consider any timing information (i.e.\ in the asynchronous model).
+For \prot's liveness, however, timing is important.
 For the purpose of this analysis, we assume a global perspective with full information about the state of the entire system at any considered time~$t$.

-Throughout this \namecref{sec:liveness}, we assume the \emph{partially synchronous model} \cite{dwork1988consensus}, that is, we assume that phases of synchronous operation do occur.
-During a \emph{phase of synchronous operation}, we assume that messages among honest nodes will be received within a known maximum message delay $\Delta$.
+Throughout this \namecref{sec:liveness}, we assume the \textit{partially synchronous model} \cite{dwork1988consensus}, that is, we assume that phases of synchronous operation do occur.
+During a \textit{phase of synchronous operation}, we assume that messages among correct nodes will be received within a known maximum message delay $\Delta$.
 Furthermore, we assume that local timers can reliably count the maximum message delays $\Delta$.
 In particular, we assume that

-hold reliably for all honest nodes, where \texttt{ creator timeout } and \texttt{ round timeout } are the actual times for the respective local timeouts to occur.
+hold reliably for all correct nodes, where \texttt{ creator timeout } and \texttt{ round timeout } are the actual times for the respective local timeouts to occur.
 Local computation is considered to be negligible.

-\subsection{Liveness Guarantees}
+\subsubsection{Liveness Guarantees}